LGBTQ rights in Bahia

 Lesbian, gay, bisexual, transgender and queer (LGBTQ) rights in Bahia have been the subject of advances over the last few decades, driven by social movements, public policies and specific legislation.
 The Brazilian state is often cited as a pioneer in implementing initiatives aimed at promoting citizenship and protecting the rights of the community, in addition to acting to combat discrimination and violence.

-Legality of same-sex sexual activity
+Legality

 Same-sex sexual activity has been legal in Bahia, as well as throughout Brazil, since 1830.

 Recognition of same-sex unions

 Same-sex marriages have been recognized by notaries in the state of Bahia since November 26, 2012.

 Statistics

 According to the Grupo Gay da Bahia (Gay Group of Bahia – GGB), the book of homosexual stable union, instituted years ago, states that do not recognize registration of marriages in the registry, the Instituto Nacional de Segurança Social – INSS (National Institute of Social Security) still recognizes this document as a means for, occasionally, sharing inheritance, receiving a pension, etc. There are already 30 legal cases in the State of Bahia between gays and lesbians.
 This includes a case in which the companion died and the surviving spouse received the pension.